 Breyer, 78, was nominated to the court by President Bill Clinton in 1994.
 The Senate confirmed him in a 87-9 vote and he took the bench on Aug.
 3, 1994.
 Breyer previously served for 10 years as a judge on the U.S. Court of Appeals for the First Circuit and for four years as its chief judge.
 He attended Stanford University and Magdalen College, Oxford, and received his law degree from Harvard Law School.
 He clerked for Supreme Court Justice Arthur Goldberg in 1964.
 Breyer was an assistant special prosecutor of the Watergate Special Prosecution Force, a special assistant to the assistant U.S. Attorney General for antitrust, as well as chief counsel for the U.S. Senate Judiciary Committee.
 He has three children with his wife Joanna Hare.
 Breyer was born in San Francisco, California.

 Sotomayor, 62, was nominated to the Supreme Court by President Barack Obama in 2009.
 She joined the court on Aug.
 8, 2009, after the Senate voted 68-31 in support of her nomination.
 In 1991, President George H.W.
-Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992–1998.
+Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992 to 1998.
 She was then nominated by President Bill Clinton to the Second Circuit Court of Appeals, where she served for 11 years.
 Sotomayor received her bachelor’s degree from Princeton University and her law degree from Yale Law School, where she served as an editor of the Yale Law Journal.
-She was born in Bronx, New York.
+She was born in the Bronx borough of New York City.

-ABC News' Erin Dooley and Margaret Chadbourn contributed to this story.
+ABC News' Veronica Stracqualursi, Erin Dooley and Margaret Chadbourn contributed to this story.